Table Of Contents

 6. Use Lightweight WordPress Theme

 Choosing the right theme for your WordPress website is another major game changer that affects the server response time.
 Avoid installing the FREE or NULLED theme as it will decrease the overall performance of the WordPress website.

 It is always better to use lightweight themes since they load much faster and try considering other features such as responsive, HTML 5, which in turn help to reduce the server response time.

 Try the established popular themes with efficient customer support so that you can be reliable for its performance.

 I would recommend you my favorite WordPress theme, GeneratePress, which is fast, powerful and easy to use.

-The theme has lowest server response time, available in both free and premium versions.
+The theme has a lowest server response time, available in both free and premium versions.
 GeneratePress WordPress theme provides frequent updates and the customer supports includes documentation & support forum.

 How To Check Server Response Time?

 Measuring the server response time is an essential task so that you can fix the issues that cause your site to load slow.

 Apart from the usual tools GTMetrics, Pingdom or Google PageSpeed Insights, you may use the following sources to perform the server response time test.